Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Lyapunov and Riccati inequalities

-Since $\bx^\ast\bQ\bx>0$, it follows that $\bar\lambda+\lambda\le 0$, i.e., the real part of $\lambda$ is non-positive.
-Suppose that $\bA$ has a purely imaginary eigenvalue $i\alpha$.
-Since a similarity transformation of $\bA$ does not change the Lyapunov inequality (\ref{lyain}), we may assume that $ \bA$ is in (complex) Jordan canonical form, and we may consider each Jordan block separately.
-If $ \bA_k$ is a single real Jordan block of size $k\times k$, $k>1$ with eigenvalue $i\alpha$, then for any Hermitian matrix $\hat \bQ_k=[q_{ij}]$ we have that

-This matrix cannot be negative semidefinite, since otherwise $q_{11}=0$, which would contradict that $\hat \bQ_k$ is positive definite.

-Therefore, $\bA$ has to be stable, i.e., if it has purely imaginary eigenvalues, these eigenvalues must be semi-simple. \eproof

-\begin{remark}{\rm The construction in Lemma~\ref{LyapStab} relies on the computation of the real Jordan form of $ \bA$, which usually cannot be computed in finite precision arithmetic.
-For the numerical computation of the solution it is better to use the real Schur form, see \cite{GolV96}. } \end{remark}
+\begin{remark}{\rm Lemma~\ref{LyapStab} relies on the computation of the real Jordan form of $ \bA$, which generally is problematic in finite precision arithmetic.
+For the numerical computation of the solution it is better to use the real Schur form, see \cite{GolV96}. } \end{remark} {